What Is Liver Cancer?

 There are various options available for liver cancer treatment in India.
 These are:

 Surgery: Surgery is the primary treatment option in early liver cancer.
 Surgery may include partial hepatectomy and liver transplant.
-A liver transplant in India is done at a high success rate.
+A liver transplantation in India is done at a high success rate.

 Chemotherapy: Chemotherapy is the process of killing the tumor cells through medications.
 This is done when tumors cells are not removed with other options.
 As tumors of the liver are not much affected by chemotherapy, this is probably the last resort in liver cancer.
 A combination of various drugs is found to be more effective as compared to a single drug.
 Commonly used drugs are cisplatin, doxorubicin, gemcitabine, and 5-fluorouracil.